jonathanio/monitoring-nagios-haproxy/README.md

 leave checks as up, but increase the server WARN/CRIT to 10/7. or to switch to use down, use `d,`, or off with `x`.

+Each number has two meanings:

+* `less than 1`: Where any number is less than (but not equal to) 1, then the value is understood as a percentage of the available servers or session limits.
+If you have 20 servers and set a threshold of .25 then that would mean 5 servers either up or down.
+* `greater than, or equal to 1`: Where any number is greater than, or equal to, 1, then this is a fixed value.
+By setting 5 you are hard-coding the number of servers or sessions, regardless of the limit or number available to HAProxy.

+The code **does not** alter this limit if it is greater than the available servers or sessions so there are situations where the alert may not trigger.
+For example, in the event of `down` being the trigger and the number of servers is less than the Warning or Critical thresholds, the error may never trigger.
+It is generally better to use `up` and percentage values where you are going to have a flexible number of backends.

 ### -O, --overrides (override override ... override)

 Override the defaults for a particular frontend or backend, in the form